 SVIP 712.
 Assistive and Instructional Technology for Learners with Visual Impairment (3) Adaptive aids, electronic devices, computerized Braille embossers, synthetic voice output, print reading programs and other software.
 Students learn about technological devices and become proficient in the use and instruction of these devices and programs.
-Prerequisite: SVIP 706.
+Prerequisite: SVIP 705.

 SVIP 717.
 Orientation and Mobility for Learners with Visual Impairment (3) Instruction in cane skills, orientation, mobility, and activities of daily living for students with visual impairment.
 The role and responsibilities of the teacher in instruction and in relationship with a certified orientation and mobility professional are stressed.
-Prerequisite or corequisite: SVIP 712.

 SVIP 724.
 Visual Impairment and Multiple Disabilities (3) The cumulative effects of visual impairment with concomitant disabilities on cognitive, sensory, motor, psychosocial, linguistic, and educational functioning.
 Educational intervention strategies, service delivery models, legal implications, and the multidisciplinary team model are reviewed.
-Prerequisite: SVIP 650.